 P.S.
-My visit with the Wodaabe was clearly too short to get to really know them.
+My visit with the Wodaabe was clearly too short to get to know them.
 For those who crave more, I found two fabulous books to be very informative.
-The first “Nomads of Niger” is by Carol Beckwith, the well-known photographer of African tribe co-authored with Marion van Offelen, an anthropologist.
+The first “Nomads of Niger” is by Carol Beckwith, the well-known photographer of African tribes co-authored with Marion van Offelen, an anthropologist.
 The second “Nomads who Cultivate Beauty” is by Mette Boivin, also an anthropologist.

 Beautiful pictures, as always, France!
 But I also really liked your text.
 I wish my belongings could fit on the back of a donkey sometimes.
 Maybe having too much makes us rather unhappy.